wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 [215]

-7 Now the numbers of the host of Columbia were less than the host of the king, who were commanded by two chief captains, the one named Drummond, and the other Riall;
+7 Now the numbers of the host of Columbia were less than the host of the king, who were commanded by two chief captains, the one named Drummond, and the other Riall ;

 8 Nevertheless, Jacob went out against them and gave them battle : and the army of Columbia shouted aloud ; and the battle waxed hot beyond measure.